FredericDlugi/platinum-renegade-wiki/docs/trainer_changes/route_230.md

 # Route 230

+!!! note
+    There are wild Pokémon on this route.
+You can find out more [here](/wild_pokemon/route_230/).

 Trainer            | Pokémons
 ---                | ---
 Swimmer Glenn (!)  | ![][224]  [Octillery] Lv.
 73  ![][186]  [Politoed] Lv.
 73